seunghyukcho/rss-search-api/README.md

 | 다음뉴스 - 문화/생활Top RSS    | https://media.daum.net/syndication/culture.rss      | 202  |
 | 다음뉴스 - Tech Top RSS        | https://media.daum.net/syndication/digital.rss      | 163  |

-### Result
+### Results

-Detail of the result is described below.
+Details of the result are described below.
 The code used to test performance is [here](https://github.com/shhj1998/rss-search-api/blob/master/rssapi/channel_test.go).
-It will not work in your local because it must be with a .env file that contains the test db information.
-We tested three api that were most likely to be used.
-The **GET /api/v1/channel/items/count/:count** apis show almost same performance although the count value changed.
+It will not work in your local repository because it must be with a .env file that contains the test db information.
+We tested three api that were most likely to be used. **GET /api/v1/channel/items/count/:count** apis show almost same performance although the count value changes.

 | API                                | Time(ms)   |
 | ---------------------------------- | ---------- |